timeyyy/system_hotkey/README.rst

 System Hotkeys
 ==============

-Multiplatform system wide hotkeys for python 3, no python2 support
+Multiplatform system wide hotkeys for python 3,

-Atm support x11 and windows.
+Currently no mac or  python2 support :(

 Osx support is coming in a few years i would say!

 Installation